YasiTL/YasiTL/README.md

 ### 👪 Communities I am involved in...
 * Association for Computing Machinery & ACM's women in computing (ACM-W)
 * National Center for Women in Technology
-* Webmaster Google Developer Student Club
-* Board of directors and Engineering Project manager at Backpat tutoring
+* Member on board of directors and lead engineer at Backpat tutoring

 🌟 I am always open to chat, just shoot me an email!